Wilson Castle: History

-The house was built by Vermont-born John Johnson, a physician, and his English wife.
-Planning and construction of the house lasted for nearly eight years, and cost $1,300,000.
+The house was built by Vermont-born Dr. John Johnson, a physician, and his English wife.
+Planning and construction of the house lasted for nearly eight years and cost $1,300,000.
 Johnson met his wife in England while studying medicine, and he employed at least two English architects in the design of the house and its eighteen outbuildings.
 The Johnsons remained in the house only briefly.
 The castle was repossessed when Mrs. Johnson died, and Dr. Johnson was unable to afford taxes or maintenance.
 Antiques and valuables were auctioned off or taken by unpaid employees and locals began to call the castle "Johnson's Folly."

-From the 1880s until 1939, the property changed hands sixteen times.
+From the 1880s until 1939, the property changed hands four times.
 In 1939, Herbert Lee Wilson, a pioneer in the AM radio field, purchased the estate and created radio station WHWB (AM) in its stable.
-Wilson joined the United States Army Signal Corps during the Second World War, and retired in the 1950s with the rank of colonel.
+Wilson joined the United States Army Signal Corps during the Second World War and retired in the 1950s with the rank of colonel.
 He died in 1981 and left the estate to his daughter, who died in 2009.
 Five generations of the Wilson family have lived at the house since 1939.
 The house has been open for tours since 1962.